-Research a woman from Indiana who played a role in this movement.
-You can use the Internet or books!
+- Research about a woman from Indiana who played a role in this movement.
+You can use the internet or books!
 Who was she?
 What role did she play?
-Share a three-minute summary of this woman with your troop or other group of individuals interested in the topic.

-- What exactly happened for the women who were given the right to vote?
-How did the voter turnout percentages change?
+Share a three minute summary of this woman with your troop or other group of individuals interested in the topic. - What exactly happened for the women who were given the right to vote?
+How did the voter turn-out percentages change?
 Share this information with a person who is unaware of the importance of voting. - Research how the perception of women changed in the past 100 years.
 Look at 1-3 different sources.
 How does this make you feel? - What does the modern voting process look like?
 How do you register to vote, and where can people in your county go to vote?
-Share with your troop or other groups of voting age that are interested in the election process.
+Share with your troop or other group, who are of voting age, interested in the election process.